-A first or upper second-class honours degree (or international equivalent) in a biomedical science discipline, or a closely related discipline (e.g. chemistry, earth sciences, geography, biology, veterinary science), with a minimum of a grade B in A-level Mathematics (or evidence of an equivalent level of maths).
+A first or upper second-class honours degree (or international equivalent) in a biomedical sciences discipline, or closely related subject (eg chemistry, earth sciences, biology, veterinary science).
+We may consider applicants with a lower second-class degree who also have a master's or significant non-academic experience.
+A minimum of a grade B in A-level Mathematics (or evidence of an equivalent qualification or experience, eg undertaking units as part of your degree that have a significant mathematical component such as statistics, bioinformatics) is required.

 Months of entry